 Aloo Paneer Paratha Recipe

 I suggest you make them fresh, as they taste the best when served right from the skillet, hot and flaky.

-Take the paratha from the freezer, cook from both sides until crisp, and serve.
+Take the paratha from the freezer, cook it from both sides until crisp, and serve.
 There is no need to thaw the parathas before cooking.

+Aloo Paneer Paratha Recipe